Best Solar Companies in Pennsylvania

 CleanChoice Energy isn't a solar panel installer.
 Instead, the company purchases renewable energy on your behalf in the form of grid power and renewable energy certifications.
 This makes it a good option for people who rent or otherwise can't install a solar panel system.

-People like that the simplified enrollment process, which you can start either online or through the mail.
+People like the simplified enrollment process, which you can start either online or through the mail.
 Pennsylvania customers also appreciate the competitive rates and environmental commitment.
 They generally recommended CleanChoice Energy as a reliable and affordable option.

 Some Pennsylvania customers seem annoyed by a lack of notification for contract expiration.
-For instance, Leland in Havertown, Pennsylvania, mistakenly thought the contract would automatically renew.
+For instance, Leland in Havertown, mistakenly thought the contract would automatically renew.
 “It screwed me one year because all of a sudden, I was back paid the full cost of power directly from PECO, which is higher than the CleanChoice,” Leland told us.
 “Other than that, it's a great deal.
 See if you can get CleanChoice in your neighborhood.”

-Another customer, Faulk in Mill Hall, Pennsylvania, told us, “They give you good deals to start out.
+Another customer, Faulk in Mill Hall, told us, “They give you good deals to start out.
 But when they raise it and it's understood that they have the right to do that, you can negotiate with them.”

 CleanChoice Energy acts as an alternative energy supplier in New York.
 Instead of getting your electricity from the default utility company in your area, CleanChoice can provide electricity sourced from wind and solar power that is generated in the region.
 Your local utility still handles the poles, wires and infrastructure that brings power into your home.